ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 other than the _Root Data Entity_.
 Extensions of RO-Crate dealing with specific types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see Extending RO-Crate below).

-The _RO-Crate Metadata File Descriptor_ MAY contain information such as licensing for the _RO-Crate Metadata File_ so metadata can be licensed separately from Data.

 The table below outlines the properties that the _Root Data Entity_ MUST have to be minimally valid and additionally highlights properties required to meet other common use-cases, including the minimum metadata necessary to mint a DataCite DOI: